What are technical skills?

 - Marketing software

 - Content management systems (CMS)

 Designers pick up industry-specific skills by receiving training and gaining practical experience in the field.

-Whether you’re a seasoned professional or a budding designer, mention these skills to show you’d be a valuable asset to a company:
+Whether you’re a seasoned professional or a budding designer, mention these essential skills on your CV to show you’d be a valuable asset to a company:

 5. Data analysis

-Knowing how to collect, analyse, and interpret data is a highly valuable skill if you’re applying for technical positions in data analysis or management.
+Knowing how to collect, analyse, and interpret data is a valuable skill if you’re applying for technical positions in data analysis, finance, or management.

 Companies and businesses make major decisions based on data and current trends, so highlighting your technical skills in this field increases your chances of getting an interview.